 In determining your wishes, think about your values, such as the importance to you of being independent and self-sufficient, and what you feel would make your life not worth living.
 Would you want treatment to extend life in any situation?
 Would you want treatment only if a cure is possible?

 Have discussions with your primary care doctor, your health care agent, family and friends about your personal wishes.
+You can also access important information by accessing your MyChart account (search for “Advanced Care Planning” once you are logged in).
 Resources for organizing your own thoughts and having conversations with others about medical care and end-of-life care are available through the American Bar Association, the Conversation Project and the Center for Practical Bioethics.

 You should address a number of possible end-of-life care decisions in your living will.
 Talk to your doctor if you have questions about any of these issues: